rmcanany/HousekeeperExternalPrograms/ReplaceBlocks/Readme.md

 First, it cannot replace a differently-named block if a block with the new name already exists in the file.
 That situation is reported in the log file.

 Second, it will have trouble with any block name that contains a comma.
+That is also reported in the log file.